-If you’ve ever started a Candida cleanse or antifungal protocol and suddenly felt worse—headaches, fatigue, brain fog, body aches—you might’ve heard, “That’s just die-off.
-It means it’s working.”
+If you’ve ever started a Candida cleanse or antifungal protocol and suddenly felt worse—headaches, fatigue, brain fog, or body aches—you may have heard:

 But is it really a good sign?
 Let’s break it down.